partykit/partykit/apps/docs/src/content/docs/guides/using-multiple-parties-per-project.md

 // make an HTTP request to the room const res = await userRoom.fetch({ method: "GET" });

-// or open a WebSocket connectin to the room to listen to messages const socket = userRoom.connect();
+// or open a WebSocket connection to the room to listen to messages const socket = userRoom.connect();
 ```